-We just got a Spider-Man: Across the Spider-Verse trailer, and we need more now.
+We just saw Spider-Man: Across the Spider-Verse, and we have a lot of thoughts.
 Inspired heavily by Dan Slott’s original 2014 comic run, the original Spider-Verse animated feature quickly swung its way into the hearts of audiences everywhere thanks to its great mix of humour, inspiring themes and eye-grabbingly vibrant visuals.

 This sequel puts Miles deep through the looking-glass, into a world with tons of Spider-Man variants (or is it Spider-Men?).
 And he's going through it all alongside Gwen.

 Here’s everything we know about Spider-Man: Into the Spider-Verse 2, including its release date, cast and the latest characters confirmed to appear.

 Spider-Verse 2 now has three directors, with the previously-reported Joaquim Dos Santos now joined by Kemp Powers (Soul, One Night in Miami) and Justin K. Thompson (Spider-Verse 1).

 Animated features might demand long development cycles compared to live-action films, but that hasn’t stopped the big wigs over at Sony Pictures from locking in an official Spider-Man: Across the Spider-Verse release date.
 It's coming out on June 2, 2023.

 Confused?
 Remembering when it was scheduled for October 7, 2022?
 Sony announced this delay on April 21, and we're annoyed too.

 Oh, and per The Hollywood Reporter, we've just found out that Spider-Man: Behind the Spider-Verse is the name of the third movie in this series.
 It's coming March 29, 2024.